Back

 3. Market analysis

-Apart from setting a solid ground for your venture, a pricing strategy is an instrument to surpass your competitors.
-When, for example, you wonder how much to charge for birthday cakes, you can always look it up in your competitors’ offerings.
+Apart from setting a solid gplatform for your venture, a pricing strategy is an instrument to surpass your competitors.
+When, for example, you wonder how your calculated price compares in the market you can always reference your competitors’ offerings.
 Here are the most important things you should do, analysis-wise.

 Stay tuned for the latest trends in the cake industry and your local market.
 Regularly monitor popular flavours, design styles, and emerging cake trends.
 To cover a wider audience, it would also be wise to research customer preferences.
 For example, you can account for dietary restrictions, make your goods gluten-free, vegan, etc.

 Another important aspect of market research is identifying market gaps.
-In a nutshell, they are opportunities or niches where your bakery can offer unique and sought-after goods that cater to specific trends or preferences.
+In a nutshell, they are opportunities or niches where you can offer unique and sought-after goods that cater to specific trends or preferences.

 Identify target customers

 Next, to bring the most value to customers, define your target customer base.
-In this matter, you can consider even basic factors like age, gender, average income, etc.
+In this matter, you should consider even basic factors like age, gender, average income, etc.

 Moreover, it is important to project pricing over a certain group of people.
 For instance, you can see which of your cakes are popular for family occasions and which ones are ordered for events like weddings, meetings, and corporate events.
 Thus, you will be able to differentiate orders, see patterns, and create a sound pricing strategy tailored to your target customers.